roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Payton's Gift ****** byNonStopFunGuy© Only, I had a surprise for her.
+Only, I had a surprise for her.
 I grabbed her slim hips with both hands, holding her still, and without asking I pushed my dickhead forward against her little butthole.
 It was right below the water line, I saw that little puckered brown hole.
 The teenager didn't expect that, and she let out a howl of protest when she felt my dickhead against her poop hole.
 But instead of getting away from me, she lifted her hips a bit more, spreading her knees in the tub, offering me that asshole.

  There, my peckerhead just found her butthole and was at the entrance, and I yanked her hips towards my body while shoving my cock forward.
 She yelped, and I had a good inch or so inside her ass!
 That little hole was even more tight than her pussy, a fleshy little orifice barely big enough for my oversized dick.
 Grunting and wincing as I started to fuck it, I rammed my cock forward bit by bit, holding her firmly, watching her ass in the bubbles of the swirling warm water.
 Inch by inch my erection sank into Payton's asshole, until soon I had a good five inches inside.